Nike-Inc/cerberus-go-client/README.md

 ## Development

+### Developing for GOPATH mode (For modifying versions pre v3.0.0)
+You must include the source code for this project in the src directory of your $GOPATH.
+Changes to the GOPATH mode client must be made in the root directories (cerberus-go-client/api, cerberus-go-client/)

+### Developing for GO Module mode (Modifying versions v3.0.0 and newer)
+In version v3.0.0 the Cerberus-Go-Client was migrated to Go Modules for dependency management which removes the requirement that your code live in the $GOPATH/src directory.
+Major versions starting at v3.0.0 will now occupy sub directories at the project root.

+#### Bumping the major version
+If you need to bump the major version please create a new subdirectory called vN (where N is the new major version, i.e. v3 for v3.0.0) and make a copy of the go client in that directory (copying /api/*.go, /auth/*.go, /cerberus/*.go, /utils/*.go, go.mod and Makefiles into the new directory).
+Update your go.mod file to reflect the new major version and update all the imports of the files you copied.

+See https://blog.golang.org/v2-go-modules for more details on this process

+### Releasing to go client
+Once your code is committed, merge to the master branch tag with the correct symantec versioning for the files you modified.
+If you modified files in the /v3/ directory tag using the correct v3.x.x tag.
+If you update the go files in the root directories tag create a tag with the correct v2.x.x tag.

 ### Run Integration Tests

 First, make sure the following environment variables are set before running the Go Client integration tests: